-The Town shall determine pPrior to the issuance of a development order or permit, the

-Town shall make and record a determination that the project provides open space, on-site traffic flow and parking commensurate with the requirements of the Town's land development regulations.
+The Town shall determine p \mathbf{p} rior to the issuance of a development order or permit, the Town shall make and record a determination that the project provides open space, on-site traffic flow and parking commensurate with the requirements of the Town's land development regulations.

-The Town shall Efforts continue to be made to control blighting influences or other negative impacts to the Town, and redevelopment will be encouraged ensure minimum property maintenance standards provided in Chapter 88, Code of Ordiances, are maintained. in areas experiencing deterioration, when appropriate.
+The Town shall Efforts continue to be made to control blighting influences or other negative impacts to the Town, and redevelopment will be encouraged ensure that the minimum property maintenance standards provided in Chapter 88, Code of Ordinances, are maintained. in areas experiencing deterioration, when appropriate.

-The Town shall continue to utilize the code enforcement procedures provided for in Article V, enforce 's Code of Ordinances, to proactively allows potential problems to be cited and requires property owners of cited property to take remedial action.
+The Town shall continue to utilize the code enforcement procedures provided for in Article V, enforce 's Code of Ordinances, to proactively allows potential problems to be eited and requires property owners of cited property to take remedial actionmaintain high building and property standards.